 Rear, Nikon D5100. enlarge.

-NEW: Nikon D5200: the same thing, with more pixels no one needs and a fancier AF system.
+NEWER: Nikon D5200: Adds more pixels and a fancier AF system to the D5100.

 Nikon D5100 User's Guide App 12 October 2011